+\Cref{fig:weights2} in \Cref{sec:addtional} visualizes the weight matrix that connects the input $\xv$ and the first hidden layer.
+The weight learned by ERM connects the hidden layer to all the inputs, hence encoding non-causal information in the latent representation.
+In contrast, the weight learned by CoCo sets multiple columns close to zero and is symmetric over the two color channels, potentially removing the dependence of the hidden layer on some non-causal pixels.

-The results are shown in \Cref{fig:gmmtrace,fig:wild}, and \Cref{tab:accu}. \Cref{fig:gmmtrace} (b) is the prediction accuracy of noised labels $y^e$. \gls{ERM} predicts labels in training with accuracy close to 1 but has the lowest accuracy at the testing.
+The numerical results are shown in \Cref{tab:accu}.
+The trace plot for the noised label is in \Cref{fig:gmmtrace} (b) and the trace plot for the clean label is in \Cref{fig:wild} (a) of \Cref{sec:addtional}.
+The results show that \gls{ERM} predicts labels with accuracy close to 1 in the training but has the lowest accuracy at the testing.
 The reason might be that its prediction largely depends on the color information rather than the digit shape, whereas the association between color and label $y^e$ changes from training to testing environments.
-The testing accuracy for \gls{IRM} increases in the early stage of training but drops in the later stage.
-We hypothesize that the model at first improves the prediction by utilizing all information including that of digit shape, but later it relies more on the color information, which reduces the accuracy at the test time.
-Similar patterns appear in the prediction of clean label $\tilde{y}$, as shown in \Cref{fig:wild} in \Cref{sec:addtional}.
+The testing accuracy of \gls{IRM} increases in the early stage of training but drops in the later stage.
+We hypothesize that the model at first improves the prediction by utilizing all the information including that of digit shape, but later it relies more on the color information, which reduces the accuracy at the test time.
+Similar patterns appear in the prediction of clean label $\tilde{y}$, as shown in \Cref{fig:wild}.

-\subsection{Natural Image Classification}
+\subsection{Natural image classification}

 In this example, following \citet{causalsurvey2020}, we adapt the iWildCam 2019 dataset \citep{beery2019iwildcam} that contains wildlife images taken in the wild.
 The images are collected from different cameras, each at one of 143 locations.
-The task is to classify coyotes and raccoons in images.
-The data collected in different locations and time usually follow different distributions due to varying physical factors such as landscape, season, vegetation, illumination conditions, etc. Therefore, the images taken from different cameras can be considered as data from heterogeneous environments.
-The physical factors reflected in the image background might be predictive to the species but in a spurious way.
-Our goal is to learn a predictor that can make accurate predictions in a new environment by training on data from a limited number of environments.
-This goal can be achieved if the predictor manages to recognize coyotes and raccoons but not by using spurious associations.
+The goal is to classify coyotes and raccoons in images.
+The data collected in different locations and time usually follow different distributions due to varying physical factors such as landscape, season, vegetation, illumination conditions, etc. Therefore, the images taken from different cameras can be considered data from heterogeneous environments.
+The physical factors reflected in the image background might be predictive of the species but due to spurious association.
+Our goal is to learn a predictor that can make accurate predictions in a new environment by training on the data from a limited number of environments.
+This goal can be achieved if the predictor manages to recognize coyotes and raccoons based on animal pixels instead of using spurious associations from the backgrounds.